-We grant each student six late half-days (nicknamed gold medals) that are free from the lateness penalty.
+For each of the Machine Learning Foundations and Machine Learning Techniques classes, we grant each student four late half-days (nicknamed gold medals) that are free from the lateness penalty.
 Each medal can be applied to one homework set.
 You can use all those medals together on one homework set, use them separately on different homework sets or choose to not use them at all.
-The TAs will help you calculate the optimal usage of your medals given your submission history.
-So you don't have to do anything.
-Nevertheless, please use the precious medals wisely.
+The steps for using the medals will be announced later.

 For programming assignments, students can write their code using any platforms/languages, but are not allowed to use any sophisticated packages.
 It is the students' responsibility to check with the TA on what packages can and cannot be used for their programming assignments before writing their programs.
-Students need to upload their source code to designated places, which will be announced later.
-Solutions that come without the associated code lose 90% of their value.